Leocardoso94/Free-Courses/CONTRIBUTING.md

 1. Fork this repo
 2. Go to the folder `/src/data`
-3. Open the `categories.json`
+3. Open the `categories.ts`
-4. Add a new JSON Object, Example as follows:
+4. Add a new object, Example as follows:

 ```
     {
-        "title": "Title of Category",
+        title "Title of Category",
-        "icon": "icon of category"
+        icon "icon of category"
     },
     {
-        "title": "JavaScript",
+        title "JavaScript",
-        "icon": "devicon-javascript-plain colored"
+        icon "devicon-javascript-plain colored"
     },
     {
-        "title": "Sass",
+        title "Sass",
-        "icon": "devicons devicons-sass",
+        icon "devicons devicons-sass"
-        "iconColor": "#ffa"
     }
 ```

 Icon classes can be found here: [Devicon](http://konpa.github.io/devicon/) or [Devicon Cheatsheet](http://vorillaz.github.io/devicons/#/cheat)

 ## Environment setup

 ### To run locally

-* You'll need to have [bower](https://bower.io/) and [node](https://nodejs.org/en/) installed in your system.
+- You'll need to have [bower](https://bower.io/) and [node](https://nodejs.org/en/) installed in your system.

 ```
 npm install && bower install
 ```

-* Run development server:
+- Run development server:

 ```
 npm start
 ```

-* Or you can run development server with [webpack-dashboard](https://github.com/FormidableLabs/webpack-dashboard):
+- Or you can run development server with [webpack-dashboard](https://github.com/FormidableLabs/webpack-dashboard):

 ```
 npm run dev
 ```

-* Open the Web browser to `http://localhost:8080/`
+- Open the Web browser to `http://localhost:8080/`

 ### To build the Production package